- Reading, Language Arts, and Literature

 Lower and Upper Elementary students practice and master the four basic operations of mathematics: addition, subtraction, multiplication, and division.
 They also learn the metric system, decimals, fractions, estimation, and measurements of time and volume.
 Geometry and pre-algebra concepts and applications are also introduced and incorporated into the curriculum.

 Mathematics in the Middle School continues to be taught individually to all students.
 Math understanding is developed along a continuum from pre-algebra (which many students have already mastered in Upper Elementary) through algebra and solid geometry.
-More advanced students may progress to trigonometry and even on to calculus.
+More advanced students may progress to trigonometry and even calculus.
 At this advanced level, calculators and computers are available for student use.

 Along with reading, language arts, and mathematics, science is central to the Bowman curriculum.
 Students discover the basic elements of how scientists work and how scientific research is developed.

 Through hands-on and computer-based experiments, the children test, observe, and record data in botany, chemistry, earth sciences, physics, and zoology.
-They learn about the lives and achievements of actual scientists and are taught to use proper “scientific language” to refer to the phenomena they are studying.
+They learn about the lives and achievements of actual scientists and are taught to use proper terminology to refer to the phenomena they are studying.
 Through annual camping experiences and other outdoor activities, students also acquire understandings of the environment and ecology.

 Children in the Upper Elementary and Middle School participate in weekly Latin instruction as well.

 More formally, the children learn about each continent and a number of representative countries.
 Specific attention is paid to the United States and California.
-Working through the innovative “Keepers of Alexandria Program” developed at the University of Chicago, Middle School students also study culture, history, literature, science and technology of the ancient world.
+Working through the innovative “Keepers of Alexandria Program” developed at the University of Chicago, Middle School students also study culture, history, literature, science, and technology of the ancient world.

 - Oregon Shakespeare Festival Troupe